List of Jessica Jones characters: Oscar Arocho

 Oscar Arocho (portrayed by J. R. Ramirez) is the new building superintendent in Jones' building, and a single father whose son becomes enamored with Jones and her powers.

 Ramirez was cast in March 2017, which was revealed that July after the airing of his character's death on Power.

 Pryce Cheng

-Pryce Cheng (portrayed by Terry Chen) is a rival private investigator.
+Pryce Cheng (portrayed by Terry Chen) is a rival private investigator to Jones.
+He's the director of Cheng Consulting Management, a private investigation firm.
+Cheng contacted Jones with the intention of acquiring Alias Investigations and hiring her to handle cases involving people with superhuman abilities, but Jones's refusal created a rift between them.
+However, Cheng was approached by Malcolm Ducasse, who quit Alias Investigations, and gave him the job and they joined Hogarth & Associates in a meeting to become partners.